cchantep/acolyte/faq.md

   withQueryDetection(Pattern.compile("ORDER BY test$"));
 ```

 In previous example, handler is given different patterns.
-In such case, order in which patterns were given is used to check executed statement, until it matches at least one of them, or they are all checked.
+In such case, order in which patterns were given is used to check executed statement, until it matches at least one of them.

 Equivalent with the Scala DSL is: